Museum of early consumer electronics and 1st achievements

 The Zeta-1000L satellite receiver.

-A little more light now shines on the Bennett 2026L receiver above.
-This Zeta-1000L receiver is
+A little more light now shines on the Bennett 2026L receiver mystery above.
+This Zeta-1000L receiver is exactly the

-from Hartlepool.
-This satellite distributor disappeared in the mid 1990s but a local installer
+Communications.)
+This satellite distributor disappeared in the mid 1990s but a local installer here in the north east

-purchased it and eventually donated it to the museum.
-It was purchased in the late 1980s and for
+purchased it from them at the time and eventually donated it to the museum.
+It was purchased in the late 1980s and

-many years was used in a local pub.
-The installer supplied it to the pub and many years later
+for many years was used in a local pub.
+The installer supplied it to the pub and again many years later when the pub

-Network communications also produced their own range of prime focus dishes.
+on the Zeta-1000L Network communications also produced their own range of prime focus satellite dishes.

 Update Feb 2011